Prepaid Solar Leases & PPAs: A New Path to Owning Solar | Solar.com

 A prepaid solar lease is a financing model where a homeowner pays most or all of a solar lease upfront—typically 70% of system cost—in exchange for long-term solar energy production at a fixed cost and the option to eventually own the system, while a third-party owner claims the tax credit and maintains the system during the lease term.

-With the consumer-claimed solar tax credit set to end on December 31, 2025, many homeowners are looking for ways to benefit from the business-claimed solar tax credit, without locking themselves into a 25-year lease or Power Purchase Agreement (PPA).
+With the consumer-claimed solar tax credit now terminated, many homeowners are seeking ways to benefit from the business-claimed solar tax credit without locking themselves into a 25-year lease or Power Purchase Agreement (PPA).

 Enter prepaid solar products—a fast-growing alternative that offers the benefits of a federal tax credit and a path to ownership without the long-term commitment.
 Once a niche option, prepaid solar leases and PPAs are surging in popularity after the passage of the One Big Beautiful Bill.